 The harassing company pays our fees.

-The BRG website does not provide a lot of detailed information about its business practices or client base.
+The Bison Recovery Group website does not provide a lot of detailed information about its business practices or client base.
 However, they do state that they provide full-service collection services, including pre-charge-off and post-charge-off collections, for clients that include credit card lenders, retail lenders, medical and healthcare providers, and leasing agents.

 As for compliance, BRG states that “every associate at BRG is fully trained and certified in aspects of the collection industry including FDCPA, UDAAP, HIPAA, and ADA.”
 Their website includes a link to a Resolution Center with contact information for BRG’s compliance officer.
 The web-based contact form on this page allows site visitors to complain about wrong number phone calls, mail delivered to the wrong address, abusive voicemail messages, or other forms of hostile or abusive collection efforts.
 They also provide an FAQ page, but there are no links to consumer protection resources, laws, or enforcement agencies.